Credit card statistics and trends UK

 What is the average credit card spend per month?

-The average monthly spend for a credit card was £354 in August 2023.
-This is based on £20.6 billion total expenditure over approximately 58.1 million credit cards.
-This has increased by 24% from August 2021, when the average monthly spend on a credit card was £286.
+The average monthly spend on a credit card is £348, as of January 2024.
+This has doubled since January 2021, when the average monthly spend on a credit card was just £171.

 What is the average credit card purchase value?

-The average credit card purchase value is estimated to be £54.50, as of August 2023.
+The average credit card purchase value is estimated to be £59 as of January 2024.
 Not all credit card expenditure comes from purchases, with some expenditure on cash advances and balance transfers.
-Since the start of 2021, the average credit card purchase value has increased from just over the £50 mark.

 How many credit cards does the average person have?